A world-class institute of changemakers in the deaf and signing community.

-Prewriting is preparation that you can do before you actually write your paper, essay or summary.
+Prewriting is preparation process that you can complete before you actually write your paper, essay or summary.
 Prewriting helps you organize your thoughts, plan your research or writing, and clarify your thesis.

 Questioning and Freewriting